-8.2 Broadband Settings for DSL Routers
+8.2 The Broadband Screen

 Use this screen to change your Zyxel Device's Internet access settings.
 The summary table shows you the configured WAN services (connections) on the Zyxel Device.
 Use information provided by your ISP to configure WAN settings.